ditatompel/insights/content/tutorials/configure-wireguard-vpn-clients/index.md

 You can import configuration file by pressing <kbd>+</kbd> button from the top right of the app.

 ### Using QR Code
-1. If your VPN provider give you **QR Code** image for your configuration, choose **"Create from QR code"** and scan your WireGuard configuration QR Code.
+1. If your VPN provider gives you **QR Code** image for your configuration, choose **"Create from QR code"** and scan your WireGuard configuration QR Code.
 2. When promoted to enter **name of the scanned tunnel** ([*example image*](wg-ios1.png)), fill with anything you can easily remember. *Avoid using character other than `-` and `[a-z]`*.
-Your new VPN connection profile will added to your WireGuard app.
+Your new VPN connection profile will be added to your WireGuard app.

 ### Using import file or archive
 1. To import configuration from `.conf` file, you need to download the configuration file to your device.
-2. After configuration file is downloaded to your device, choose **"Create from file or archive"** and pick file of your WireGuard configuration file.
+2. After configuration file is downloaded to your device, select **"Create from file or archive"** and pick file of your WireGuard configuration file.
 _Remember to avoid using character other than `-` and `[a-z]` for the interface **"name"**_.

 After your configuration was imported, simply tap **"Active" toggle button** of your desired VPN profile to **on** to connect [[*example image of connected WireGuard VPN in iOS app*](wg-ios2.png)].